Our Dog Training FAQ for questions about Lionheart K9

 Unfortunately, we do not work with minors due to insurance/safety reasons.
 Dog training is not a casual endeavor and it’s not a video game.
 It requires appropriate management, thoughtful planning and achievable, measurable goals.
 We will not work with multiple handlers during the same training program for the same reason.
 If it is important for multiple adult handlers to learn how to handle the same dog, those lessons can be scheduled after the training program is complete, at our private, per-lesson charge.

-What if I don’t have the ‘time’ to train my dog?
+What if I don’t have the ‘time’ for private lessons in person?

 Will my dog ‘forget’ me?
 Won’t he only listen to you?